Robots.txt: Security

-Despite the use of the terms "allow" and "disallow", the protocol is purely advisory and relies on the compliance of the web robot.
+Despite the use of the terms allow and disallow, the protocol is purely advisory and relies on the compliance of the web robot; it cannot enforce any of what is stated in the file.
 Malicious web robots are unlikely to honor robots.txt; some may even use the robots.txt as a guide to find disallowed links and go straight to them.
 While this is sometimes claimed to be a security risk, this sort of security through obscurity is discouraged by standards bodies.
 The National Institute of Standards and Technology (NIST) in the United States specifically recommends against this practice: "System security should not depend on the secrecy of the implementation or its components."
 In the context of robots.txt files, security through obscurity is not recommended as a security technique.